 Meanwhile, the Oxfordshire Transformative Technologies Alliance’s science and innovation report says that the county can support the UK to become a ‘global leader’ through digital health, space-led data applications, autonomous vehicles and technologies underpinning quantum computing.
 If fully-utilised, the four technologies could be worth in the region of £180billion to the UK economy by 2030.

 Oxford’s visitor economy is equally impressive.
 Around seven million people visit Oxford every year – including many international visitors – who generate almost £600million from a total turnover of £782 million every year.
+And let's not forget Oxfordshire as a whole.
+We welcome an astonishing 27.6 million visitors to the county each year, who collectively spend £2.04 billion, around 10% of our current GVA.

 Further key reports include: